vedants556/LogiCode/LEADERBOARD_UPDATE.md

 ## Summary

 The leaderboard page has been completely redesigned to match the modern design system used throughout the LogiCode application.
+The leaderboard now only displays students, excluding teachers and admin users.

 ## Changes Made